-The river monitoring project established to check on the health of North Devon’s River Torridge.
+The river monitoring project was established to check on the health of North Devon’s River Torridge.

-A river monitoring project established to check on the health of North Devon’s River Torridge has been set up earlier this year, the project now has 34 trained volunteers who are carrying out vital regular monitoring.
+A river monitoring project established to check on the health of North Devon’s River Torridge was set up earlier this year; the project now has 34 trained volunteers carrying out regular vital monitoring.

-The initiative, known as the Riverfly Partnership, is part of a national project monitoring the long-term health of our rivers and helps to pick up on pollution incidents.
+The initiative, known as the Riverfly Partnership, is part of a national project monitoring our rivers’ long-term health and helps pick up on pollution incidents.

-North Devon’s UNESCO Biosphere Reserve reports the network of volunteers have been collecting data which is providing an invaluable view of water quality in the catchment.
+North Devon’s UNESCO Biosphere Reserve reports that the network of volunteers has been collecting data that provides an invaluable view of water quality in the catchment.
 So much so that other groups are interested, should funding allow, in taking up Riverfly in the Taw catchment and on Exmoor, and there is also potential to extend the Torridge network by recruiting even more volunteers.